cydolo/myTeamSpeak/README.md

 session$your_session
 ```
 # Login
-To synchronize everything you have to be logged in first, a POST request will be sent:
+To synchronize everything you have to be logged in first, a `Post` request will be sent:
 ```
 POST: https://clientapi.myteamspeak.com/authentication
 ```